Bron222/InventoryManagementSystem/README.md

 ### 5. Run the Application

-Run the app from your IDE (launch `MainWindow.java`)
+Run the app from your IDE (launch `MainWindow.java`).

-Or, if you've built a JAR:
+*If you choose to build a `.jar` file for your own distribution, you can run it with:*

 ```bash
 java -jar target/InventoryManagementSystem.jar